Tips for a Better New Employee Orientation

 - Makes new hires productive on the first day,

-- Is not boring, rushed or ineffective, and
+- Is not boring, rushed, or ineffective,

-- Uses feedback to continuously improve.
+- Uses systematic data analysis and feedback to continuously improve, and

 Most organizations are great at celebrating the departure of a beloved coworker.
 Why are organizations often so awful at welcoming a new employee?
-Think about arranging a party to welcome the new employee.
+Think about arranging a party to welcome a new employee.
 Celebrations produce enthusiasm.
 Have you experienced starting a new job only to have your coworkers and supervisor ignore you during the first week?

 If so, you understand the effectiveness of even a little enthusiasm.
 Some simple celebration methods might include a letter of welcome signed by the CEO, a company t-shirt signed by all department members, and a cake with candles on the employee’s first day.
 Involve families in the celebration.
-Schedule a welcome luncheon or dinner for spouses and families during the employee’s first month.
+Schedule a welcome luncheon or dinner for spouses, partners, and families during the employee’s first month.

 Prepare for Instant Productivity From Your New Hire